browserengineering/book/book/scheduling.md

 setTimeout(callback, 16);
 ```

-This sort of worked, there was no guarantee that the callbacks would
+This sort of worked, but there was no guarantee that the callbacks would
 cohere with the speed or timing of rendering.
 For example, sometimes
 two callbacks in a row could happen without any rendering between,
 which doubles the script work for rendering for no benefit.
 It was